iljaSL/Portfolio/README.md

 <h2>Portfolio</h2>
-This is my static Portfolio Website.
-I just used HTML and CSS for this personal Project.
+This is my own static portfolio website.
+I built it with HTML and CSS.
 <br>
 At the same time I got a better insight of how powerful CSS is.
 It doesn't need more to create a stunning static Website.
 <br>